ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 ```
 {: .compact}

-After that you can start a new shell, and you should have access to the `gcloud` cli.
+After that, you can start a new shell, and you should have access to the `gcloud` cli.
 For example:

 ```
 > gcloud --version